katstevens/katstevens.github.io/_posts/2019-11-13-dijkstras-shortest-path-algorithm.md

 We also have to maintain a suitable data structure to keep track of which nodes we have and haven't 'visited', and their current weightings.
 Luckily for us, if we use a fancy data structure like a [Fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap) (or something appropriate to your data set), then it will be even more efficient!

+I'd love to write more but I'm out of time.
 The [wikipedia page](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) goes into more detail about what a 'visit' entails, and has a nice animated diagram.
 Go have a look!